Is this YOUR YEAR to ski the Kortelopet?

 Skiers who have completed more than one Kortelopet will receive a pin indicating the number of Kortelopets they have finished.

-13-14, 15-16, 17-18, 19-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, and 85-89.
+Age classes are: 13-14, 15-16, 17-18, 19-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, and 85-89.
+Age class awards will be given to the top three males and females of each age class in both classic and freestyle races.

 Worldloppet is an international association of long distance ski races, created in 1979 from the inspiration of American Birkebeiner creator, Tony Wise.
-The Birkie is among the nine races that comprised the founding events, which have grown to 20 races on five continents.
+The Birkie is among the nine races that comprised the founding events, which have grown to over 20 races on five continents.

 There are many Birkie Skiers who have experience traveling to races around the globe.
-If you are interested in a particular race or just about the WL in general, we can connect you with someone who can share their experience with you and help to plan a trip.
+If you are interested in a particular race or just about the Worldloppet in general, we can connect you with someone who can share their experience with you and help to plan a trip.
 Click Here to submit an inquiry.